 As ‘Abdu’l-Bahá’s train departed the bay area, chugging east on the morning of October 25, 1912, architects in San Francisco were already setting in motion the city’s next great enterprise.
 The Panama Canal would be completed in 1914, and San Franciscans planned to celebrate.
 Just nine years after the earthquake had toppled and burned the City by the Bay, it would announce to the world that it had risen again from the ashes.

 In spite of the Great War that raged in Europe, the Exposition was a resounding success.
-John D. Barry, the writer from Hearst’s San Francisco Bulletin who had interviewed ‘Abdu’l-Bahá in 1912, explained why. “[T]hough the Exposition had been designed to commemorate the services of the United States Army in building the Panama Canal,” he wrote, “it was essentially dedicated to the arts of peace.
+John D. Barry, a writer from Hearst’s San Francisco Bulletin who had taken note of ‘Abdu’l-Bahá’s pragmatic approach to religion, explained why.
+“Though the Exposition had been designed to commemorate the services of the United States Army in building the Panama Canal,” he wrote, “it was essentially dedicated to the arts of peace.
 It would show what the world could do when men and nations co-operated.”